Click Here

 Barrier Repair Might Have Prevented Fatal Crash

 Metal cables designed to prevent head-on crashes run across the medians of several highways in North Carolina.
-An accident wiped out part of the cable on U.S. Highway 64, and that opening set the stage for a fatal crash a month later.
+An accident wiped out part of the cable on Highway 64, that opening set the stage for a fatal crash a month later.

 On Nov.
 7, an armored truck ran through the median and knocked out the cables separating the two sides of the road when it lost control during a rainstorm in the westbound lane of the highway.